elatov/elatov.github.io/_posts/2013-06-15-monitor-disk-io-stats-with-zabbix.md

     161623584

 All of that looks good.
 At this point the above links just create a graph for each disk separately and plot the above data.
-I had different types and number of disks on each machine, so I didn&#8217;t want to create a graph per device.
+I had different types and number of disks on each machine, so I didn't want to create a graph per device.

 ## Zabbix AutoDiscovery